Dimension-free maximal inequalities for noncommutative spherical means over cyclic groups: Introduction

 Here $n=(n_1,\cdot\cdot\cdot,n_d)$ and $L^n=L_1^{n_1}L_2^{n_2}\cdots L_d^{n_d}$.
 Then for $p>1$,

 and $p>2$,

 We conclude this introduction by outlining the structure of the paper.
 Section 2 reviews some basic background on noncommutative $L_p$-spaces.
 The proof of Theorem \ref{main2} are presented in Sections 3 and 4.
-We prove Theorem \ref{main1} in Section 5.
+Theorem \ref{main1} is proved in Section 5, and several illustrative examples of its applications are provided in Section 6.